• Skip to primary navigation

 Jewish Music Classes

-Please note that the first day of class for this course will be Monday, 16th January 2023 (Week 1).
+The first day of class for this course in Hilary Term 2025 will be Monday, 20th January 2025.

 Oxford Centre for Hebrew and Jewish Studies